 Tirocini formativi e di orientamento - Internships and project works

 An internship or project is required for 8 credits.
-The internship or project can be performed in both the I or II year of the program.
+The internship or project work can be performed in both the I and II year of the program.
 For more information contact the Career Services Office or Program Project work .

 Altre conoscenze utili per l’inserimento nel mondo del lavoro - Other activities to gain useful work-related skills